Can Psoriatic Arthritis Cause Vertigo?

 It can also mean new medications such as Dramamine to reduce the spinning sensation or muscle relaxers.
 Even if you feel sure that your dizziness is brought on by PsA, you should still check in with your doctor.

-Is vertigo a side effect?
+Is it a side effect or not?

 While it's true that some people with PsA experience vertigo due to their condition, it's not safe to make assumptions.
 It could be a side effect of a medication or a sign something else is going on.